 DU Course Credit awarded for CLEP Tests

 - Grand Rapids W.A.
 Lettinga Campus Testing Center Map

 - Check the DU Testing Hours at our campuses to select your time.

 - Phone or e-mail us or make an online appointment:

 Online Appointment Request

 CLEP testing requires two payments:

-(No checks, payment must be made by Credit Card or cash.)
+(No checks, payment must be made by Credit Card)

 *Optional essays are not required for Davenport course credit.
 Optional essays will only be ordered AFTER the candidate has passed the online test.
 Payment is made directly to CLEP by the student calling CLEP from the DU Library where the student is testing.